 The moral to this story: question everything.
 And though I know that it sounds terrible to ask people to put aside their usual good-natured and trusting demeanor, the reality is that cyber criminals are counting on that exact personal trait.

-The real trick here is to look at everything with a critical eye, and don't blindly trust things that show up in feeds, emails, or by phone.
-For example, if at anytime you receive an email that seems "weird" then question it, and ask the person who sent it if it's real.
+The real trick here is to look at everything with a critical eye, and don't blindly trust things that show up in feeds, emails or by phone.
+For example, if at anytime you receive an email that seems "weird", question it and ask the person who sent it if it's real.

 It's okay to reach out to people to ask them if the email or text is valid.
 It's okay to ask a person calling from the government to hang up and you will call them back at the number published on the government website.
 And, it's always okay to call your IT department and let them know that you received a suspicious email, or if you clicked on a link that you now suspect to be nefarious.